-- Christians believe Jesus challenges everyone about how to live - he sets the example for loving God and your neighbour, putting others first. - Christians believe Jesus challenges people who pretend to be good (hypocrisy) and shows love and forgiveness to unlikely people. - Christians believe Jesus' life shows what it means to love God (his Father) and love your neighbour. - Christians try to be like Jesus they want to know him better and better. - Christians try to put his teaching and example into practice in lots of ways, from church worship to social justice.
+- Christians believe Jesus challenges everyone about how to live he sets the example for loving God and your neighbour, putting others first. - Christians believe Jesus challenges people who pretend to be good (hypocrisy) and shows love and forgiveness to unlikely people. - Christians believe Jesus' life shows what it means to love God (his Father) and love your neighbour. - Christians try to be like Jesus - they want to know him better and better. - Christians try to put his teaching and example into practice in lots of ways, from church worship to social justice.
+Syllabus Unit - L2.4 enabling them to follow Jesus.